eosnetworkfoundation/docs/native/07_node-operation/10_getting-started/30_plugins/producer_plugin/index.md

 ## Overview

-The `producer_plugin` contains the necessary functionality for a node to perform the task of block production.
+The `producer_plugin` contains functionality for a node to perform the task of block production.
+It also implements the core functionality provided by the [Producer API plugin](../producer_api_plugin/index.md).

-> ℹ️ To enable block production, further configuration is necessary.
+> ℹ️ To enable block production, a particular `nodeos` configuration is necessary.
 Refer to the [Configuring Block Producing Node](https://docs.eosnetwork.com/manuals/leap/latest/nodeos/usage/node-setups/producing-node) guide for detailed instructions.

 ## Usage